Crystal Kamm

 Maintain Focus With Aesthetic Isolation

-The idea behind aesthetic isolation is to create a specific environment or set of conditions that will allow you to focus on your work while still being able to relax and enjoy yourself; only read certain books, watch specific movies or shows, and listen to particular music genres that aid the creative process.
+The idea behind aesthetic isolation is to create a specific environment or set of conditions that allow you to focus on your work while still being able to relax and enjoy yourself; only read certain books, watch specific movies or shows, and listen to particular music genres that aid the creative process.

 Why choose aesthetic isolation?

 When you’re writing a story, it’s extremely easy to be influenced by your entertainment.
 This is not necessarily a bad thing, but it can mean an influence that doesn’t fit your novel’s style.
-Aesthetic isolation allows you to enjoy the things that bring you joy, without disrupting your creative flow.
+Aesthetic isolation allows you to enjoy the things that bring you joy without disrupting your creative flow.

-For example, if you’re writing a murder mystery, but find yourself reading romance novels, you could become so inspired by the love story that your novel incorporates those elements, even if it doesn’t serve your narrative.
+For example, if you’re writing a murder mystery but find yourself reading romance novels, you could become so inspired by the love story that your novel incorporates those elements, even if it doesn’t serve your narrative.
 It’s easy to get carried away and take your novel on a long detour that you eventually have to backtrack on in revision.

 Aesthetic isolation lets you stay focused, with your project at the centre, but without the stress of constant work.
 It also keeps you thematically inspired, so you don’t need to walk back on any changes you made due to outside influences.